Sun Safety Tips

 - Sunscreen should not be your first line of defense- think sun avoidance and limiting your skin’s exposure to the sun’s rays.

-- Do not use tanning salons or tanning beds as this UV exposure has proven to be particularly dangerous.
+- Do not use tanning salons, lamps or beds as this UV exposure has proven to be particularly dangerous.

 - Avoid sun exposure during peak hours, which are 10am-4pm.